-The templates MKR AIMA CORR1 and MKR AIMA CORR2 shall be used to provide information about the 25 most significant issuers included in the scope of the DRC model.
+Institutions shall use the templates MKR AIMA CORR1 and MKR AIMA CORR2 to provide information about the 20 most significant issuers included in the scope of the DRC model.

-Institutions shall identify and rank the 25 most significant issuers on the basis of the absolute value of the net JTD as calculated in the context of the alternative standardised approach in accordance with Articles 325x of Regulation (EU) No 575/2013 as of the reference date.
+Institutions shall identify and rank the 20 most significant issuers on the basis of the absolute value of the net JTD as calculated in the context of the alternative standardised approach in accordance with Articles 325x of Regulation (EU) No 575/2013 as of the reference date.